Jayne Mansfield: Rivalry

 Throughout her career, Mansfield was compared by the media to the reigning sex symbol of the period, Marilyn Monroe.
-20th Century Fox groomed her, as well as Sheree North, to substitute for Monroe, their resident "blonde bombshell", while Universal Pictures launched Van Doren as their substitute.
+20th Century Fox groomed her and Sheree North to substitute for Monroe, their resident blonde bombshell, while Universal Pictures launched Van Doren as its substitute.
 The studio launched Mansfield with a grand 40-day tour of England and Europe from September 25 to November 6, 1957.
-She adopted Monroe's vocal mannerisms instead of her original husky voice and Texas accent, performed in two plays that were based on Marilyn Monroe vehicles – Bus Stop and Gentlemen Prefer Blondes – and her role in The Wayward Bus was strongly influenced by Monroe's character in Bus Stop.
+She adopted Monroe's vocal mannerisms instead of her original husky voice and Texas accent, performed in two plays that were based on Monroe vehicles, Bus Stop and Gentlemen Prefer Blondes, and her role in The Wayward Bus was strongly influenced by Monroe's character in Bus Stop.

 Other studios also tried to find their own versions of Monroe.
-Columbia Pictures tried it with Cleo Moore, Warner Bros. with Carroll Baker, Paramount Pictures with Anita Ekberg, and Metro-Goldwyn-Mayer with Barbara Lang, while Diana Dors was dubbed England's answer to Mansfield.
+Columbia Pictures tried Cleo Moore, Warner Bros.
+Carroll Baker, Paramount Pictures Anita Ekberg, and Metro-Goldwyn-Mayer Barbara Lang, while Diana Dors was dubbed England's answer to Mansfield.
 Jacqueline Susann wrote, "When one studio has a Marilyn Monroe, every other studio is hiring Jayne Mansfield and Mamie Van Doren."
-The crowd of contenders also included Sheree North, Kim Novak, Joi Lansing, Beverly Michaels, Barbara Nichols and Greta Thyssen, and even two brunettes – Elizabeth Taylor and Jane Russell.
-Mamie Van Doren, Diana Dors and Kim Novak also acted in productions of Gentlemen Prefer Blondes.
+The contenders also included Sheree North, Kim Novak, Joi Lansing, Beverly Michaels, Barbara Nichols and Greta Thyssen, and even two brunettes— Elizabeth Taylor and Jane Russell.
+Van Doren, Dors, and Novak also acted in productions of Gentlemen Prefer Blondes.
 Even when Mansfield's film roles were drying up, she was still considered Monroe's primary rival.
-Mansfield considered Mamie Van Doren her professional nemesis.
+Mansfield considered Van Doren her professional nemesis.
 At one point, Monroe, Mansfield, and Mamie were known as The Three M's.